Skip Navigation

 Students in the Spanish Immersion program are tested using nationally-normed assessments (NWEA MAP) in Spanish and English, and perform at or above grade-level expectations in reading, language, math, and science.
 Our pilot 5th grade class performed well on their Spanish proficiency testing, as well, scoring above expectations and showing great promise for their future as bilingual academics.

 Students have also excelled in communicating with Spanish-speakers in our community and around the world.
-Parents report to us that thy receive compliments on their students’ communication and pronunciation wherever they encounter Spanish-speakers!
+Parents report to us that they receive compliments on their students’ communication and pronunciation wherever they encounter Spanish-speakers!